 The ELD Rule

-The ELD Rule is scheduled to go into effect on December 18, 2017.
+The ELD mandate is scheduled to go into effect on December 18, 2017.
 This rule improves commercial motor vehicle (CMV) safety and reduces the overall paperwork burden for both motor carriers and drivers by increasing the use of ELDs within the motor carrier industry, which will, in turn, improve compliance with the applicable HOS rules.

 ELD Rule Details